msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

-**State** lets an object alter its behavior when its internal state changes.
+**3.7.
+State** lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.
 Use:
  - when you have a lot of duplicate code across similar states and transitions of a condition-based state machine.
  - when you have a class polluted with massive conditionals that alter how the class behaves according to the current values of the class’s fields.
  - when you have an object that behaves differently depending on its current state, the number of states is enormous, and the state-specific code changes frequently.

  Example:

        // Interface for the states of the traffic signal interface ITrafficSignalState